-EEO Advisory Committee Chair

-Attachments:

-Current VCCCD Job Vacancies

-Equal Employment Opportunity Plan Summary
+EEO Advisory Committee Chair Attachments: Current VCCCD Job Vacancies Equal Employment Opportunity Plan Summary

-Plan Component 10 - Periodic Longitudinal Analysis of District Workforce and Applicant Pool
+Plan Component 10- Periodic Longitudinal Analysis of District Workforce and Applicant Pool

 The District, through its Office of Human Resources, shall annually collect employee demographic data and shall monitor applicants for employment on an ongoing basis in order to evaluate the implementation of its EEO plan, to provide data needed for the analyses required by this Plan, and to determine whether any monitored group is underrepresented.
 The District shall annually report to the Chancellor, in a manner prescribed by the Chancellor, this data for employees of the District.
-Monitored groups include women, men, American Indians or Alaskan natives, Asians, Native Hawaiians or Other Pacific Islanders, Blacks/ African-Americans, Hispanics/Latinos, Whites, biracial or multiracial, and persons with disabilities.
+Monitored groups include women, men, American Indians or Alaskan natives, Asians, Native Hawaiians or Other Pacific Islanders, Blacks/African-Americans, Hispanics/Latinos, Whites, biracial or multiracial, and persons with disabilities.

-Each employee shall be reported so that they may be identified as belonging to one of the following seven job categories:
+Each employee shall be reported so that he or she may be identified as belonging to one of the following seven job categories:

 - 1. Executive/Administrative/Managerial;

 - 2. Faculty and Other Instructional Staff;

 - 3. Professional Non-Faculty;

 - 4. Secretarial/Clerical;

 - 5. Technical and Paraprofessional;

-- 6. Skilled Crafts: and
+- 6. Skilled Crafts; and

 - 7. Service and Maintenance

 For purposes of the data collection and reporting required under this section, each applicant or employee shall be afforded the opportunity to identify their gender, ethnic group identification and, if applicable that they have a disability.
 The information request should also state clearly that this personal information is for data analysis purposes only, and is not shared with anyone involved in the selection process.
-A person may designate multiple ethnic groups with which to identify, but shall be counted in the biracial or multiracial categories for ethnic group reporting purposes.
+A person may designate multiple ethnic group reporting purposes.
 This information is kept confidential and is separated from the applications that are forwarded to the screening/interview committee and hiring administrator(s).

-Plan Component 11 - Utilizing Data to Determine Underrepresentation
+Plan Component 11- Utilizing Data to Determine Underrepresentation